G0razd/G0razd/README.md

 - 👋 Hi, I’m @G0razd
 - 👀 I’m interested in interesting stuff
-- 🌱 I’m currently learning what the actual fuck did I just create
+- 🌱 I’m currently learning how to do front-end well and qwik 🎺